weaversa/cryptol-course/labs/cryptol-overview/overview.md

 ## Functions

-Cryptol allows users to define functions allowing subcomponents to be reused or allow greater clarity in a program.
+Like many languages, Cryptol enables users to define functions, thereby allowing subcomponents to be reused and providing greater clarity.
 Functions are typically specified in two parts: the *type definition* and the *function definition*.

 Suppose that a project file `rotword.cry` contains the following code: